b-it-bots/mas_perception/mas_perception_libs/README.md

 [`image_detector_test_kwargs.yml`](models/image_detector_test_kwargs.yml).
 * `detection_module`: name of the module containing the `ImageDetectorBase` extension to import.
 * `detection_class`: name of the extension of the `ImageDetectorBase` class to import.
+* also parameters defined in the dynamic reconfiguration file [PlaneFitting.cfg](ros/config/PlaneFitting.cfg).

 ### [`image_detection_test`](ros/scripts/image_detection_test)
 Node for testing image detection models.
 Can test images from a directory, a `sensor_msgs/Image` topic, or a